iota-community/treasury-web/pages/landing-page.md

 ### How to vote

   - Hold IOTA tokens in the Firefly wallet
-    IOTA holders will receive an updated version of the Firefly Wallet with integrated voting functionality.
-Once you have updated Firefly, you can vote directly in the wallet.
+    Every IOTA holders will receive an updated version of the Firefly Wallet from the [official website](https://firefly.iota.org) with an integrated voting functionality.
+Once you have updated Firefly, you can vote directly in the Firefly wallet.

   - Reach your total voting weight by holding your tokens over time.
-    The number of votes is related to the balance of tokens a user holds for ten days.
+    The number of your votes is related to the amount of tokens you choose to participate in the vote over a time frame of ten days.
 1000 IOTA = 1 vote per milestone that passes during the ten-day holding period.

   - Cast your vote here and confirm it in Firefly.
     This website hosts an application that enables you to preselect your opinion, initiate the vote, and execute it in your Firefly wallet.